Last Updated on

 Then to top it off, it throws in a specialized calculator that is capable of conducting reverse profit evaluations.

 When it comes to data accuracy, it’s well known that Jungle Scout does its analysis based on stock numbers.
 And the end result is usually accurate on most occasions.

 But, get this.
 Problems might develop from something as small as products going out of stock or inventory numbers exceeding 999, to major occurrences like significant inventory fluctuations- possibly due to restocking or shortages.
 Such irregularities may trigger erroneous estimations of revenue and sales.

-Compare that with BigTracker, which keeps tabs on 5 listings of each product, then cumulatively assesses them along with buy box rotation parameters every 15 to 20 minutes.
+Compare that with BigTracker, which keeps tabs on 5 product listings of each product, then cumulatively assesses them along with buy box rotation parameters every 15 to 20 minutes.

 And to cope with possible inventory fluctuations, BigTracker collects sales data on a regular basis to set up corresponding sales models, which are subsequently changed every 15 days.
 This maintains data accuracy amidst any shifts in stock numbers.